Starch: Industrial processing

+Crude starch is processed on an industrial scale to maltodextrin and glucose syrups and fructose syrups.
+These massive conversions are mediated by a variety of enzymes, which break down the starch to varying extents.
+Here breakdown involves hydrolysis, i.e. cleavage of bonds between sugar subunits by the addition of water.
+Some sugars are isomerized.
+The processes have been described as occurring in two phases: liquefaction and saccharification.
+The liquefaction converts starch into dextrins.
+Amylase is a key enzyme for producing dextrin.
+The saccharification converts dextrin into maltoses and glucose.
+Diverse enzymes are used in this second phase, including pullanase and other amylases.

 Dextrinization

 If starch is subjected to dry heat, it breaks down to form dextrins, also called "pyrodextrins" in this context.
 This break down process is known as dextrinization.
 (Pyro)dextrins are mainly yellow to brown in color and dextrinization is partially responsible for the browning of toasted bread.